-Xfinity vs. CenturyLink DSL comparison
+Xfinity vs. CenturyLink DSL at-a-glance

-Xfinity vs. CenturyLink: internet speeds
+Xfinity vs. CenturyLink: Internet speeds

-Xfinity vs. CenturyLink: availability
+Xfinity vs. CenturyLink: Availability

-Xfinity vs. CenturyLink: customer service
+Xfinity vs. CenturyLink: Customer service

 Customer Service Winner

-Xfinity vs. CenturyLink: bundled services
+Xfinity vs. CenturyLink: Bundled services

 Both providers offer options for bundling internet with TV and other services to get the best rates possible.
 Xfinity offers bundled packages including internet, TV, home phone, mobile phone and home security with the cheapest packages starting at $39.99 per month.
 CenturyLink has bundled options with home phone starting at $85.00 per month.
 Note that TV lineups, internet speeds and availability vary by location.